phoenixweiss/yamlock/README.md

 Options of note:
 - `--output <file>` writes the result to a separate file instead of overwriting the input.
 - `--paths <path1,path2>` targets only the specified fields (dot/bracket notation like `db.password` or `users[0].token`).
+- Commands `version` and `algorithms` print the installed CLI version and the list of supported ciphers respectively.

 ### Node.js API